-Academic advising at LSUS offers you a unique opportunity to engage with a faculty member who is an expert in your chosen field and whose insights will help you attain academic success as you prepare for your career beyond college.
+Academic advising at LSUS offers you a unique opportunity to engage with a professional academic advisor that can help you navigate your degree plan and help you attain academic success as you prepare for your career beyond college.
 Advising helps you take responsibility for your own education by directing you towards online and campus resources, as well as guiding you successfully through your curriculum towards graduation.

 Which comes first: Advising or Registering?